Fatality data collection method ::

 Validating number of deaths

 To validate that we are not undercounting dog bite fatalities, every few years we conduct a combined year comparison to CDC WONDER Database, which collects the underlying cause of death for all mortalities.
 The ICD-10 mortality code is W54 and combines "bitten or struck by dog" into the same category.
-Our last comparison was conducted in May 2021.
-We compared our 15-year fatality data set from 2005 to 2019 to the same 15-year period in CDC Wonder database.
+Our last comprehensive comparison was conducted in May 2021.
+We compared our 15-year dog bite fatality data set from 2005 to 2019 to the same 15-year period in CDC Wonder database.

 How breeds & mixed-breeds are tracked

 All dog breeds recognized by major United States kennel clubs (American Kennel Club and United Kennel Club) are tracked in separate categories for our dog bite fatality statistics.
 This means that all "baiting" bull breeds, fighting and guardian breeds are tracked separately, including, but not limited to: American bulldogs, bull terriers, cane corsos, dogo Argentinos, pit bulls and presa canarios.
-We do combine mastiffs (e.g., Italian, English, Neapolitan) into a single category.
+We do combine mastiffs (e.g., mastiff, Italian, English, South African, Neapolitan) into a single category.

 The effect of multi-breed attacks